 Using Triggers in Analysis

-Using the CP algorithms, it is much simpler to access trigger decision information than it previously was, which should be sufficient for most analyses.
+Using the CP algorithms, it is simple to access trigger decision information, which should be sufficient for most analyses.
 If your analysis requires additional functionality, you may need to work with the trigger group to create algorithms to do it.

 This analysis requires events to pass at least one of four different triggers (two electron triggers and two muon triggers) to ensure good coverage of the various final states we care about.
 In an actual analysis, you may need to use significantly more triggers, depending on your final state signature.